 With writable properties, there is a Set button to the right of each field.
 When you select or enter a new value for a property, its Set button will become active.

-Every time you click the Set button, there will be a a pop-up - the Property change options dialog as shown on the screenshot beneath.
+Every time you click the Set button, there will be a pop-up - the Property change options dialog as shown on the screenshot below.